 We strive to provide world class products and will do everything we can to get them out to you, no matter where you are located.

 If you are purchasing a set of fabric that you want to work in multiple venues and spaces, we recommend buying 14 yards of fabric.
-This is a standard length of fabric that will work in most all places.
-It is our most common length sold.
+This is our most common length sold and will work in the vast majority of locations.

 Do I want low stretch or medium stretch fabric?